 Moscow in March is a good time if not great to plan a vacation to the land of contemporary art and architecture.
 Moscow is well-known for its diversified and contemporary architecture and art museums with a long cultural history.
 The capital city of Russia has many famous tourist spots such as the Russian Avant-garden, The State Tretyakov Gallery, and The Pushkin State Museum of Fine Arts.
 The tourists also get the chance to taste the divine and exotic flavors of the Russian food.
-Moscow famous for its nightlife has many bars and clubs where people can spend a great night.
+Moscow is famous for its nightlife has many bars and clubs where people can spend a great night.
+Ranging from the fine dining restaurants and marvelous cathedrals to luxurious shopping complexes and architectural marvels, this city has something for everyone.
+This city is one of those where there is never a dull moment!

 People who are planning to visit Moscow should do their packing according to the weather.
 The weather in Moscow is totally unpredictable, you can enjoy the warm sunrise and see the sky turn grey in the same day.
 If you are going to visiting Moscow in March, then get ready to welcome winters that stay there for quite a long time.